Decabra/doggy-delights/README.md

 - removed duplicate rows if they were identical
 - removed leading and trailing whitespace characters from column names
 - removed unused columns
-- validated that data conforms to specific formats (date, ingteger, float, etc.)
+- validated that data conforms to specific formats (date, integer, float, etc.)
 - checked for outliers
 - replaced NaN values with None, Unknown, or 0 values depending on column needs